ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 3. Verify that the documentation includes any relevant assumptions or dependencies that are used in the determination and setting of the Priority Fee.
 4. Verify that the documentation is up-to-date and accurate.
 5. An L2 user sets a priority fee for a transaction.
-6. Verify that the set Priority Fee is correctly added to the Base Fee and Execution Fee to calculate the Transaction Fee.
+6. Verify that the set Priority Fee is correctly added to the Execution Fee and Data Fee to calculate the Transaction Fee.
 7. Verify that the calculated Transaction Fee matches the currently charged Transaction Fee for the set Priority Fee.

 Test Passing Criteria: